14 Essential Elements for your Employee Induction Kit

 - Key people in the organisation

 When preparing your employee induction kits, it’s important to think beyond the induction itself and view this as just one part of the entire onboarding process.
 The aim is to have your new employees transition seamlessly from one part of the process to the next, without any confusion or gaps in their learning.
-This is best done through an automated and personalised onboarding system, which will ensure your well-planned, comprehensive and engaging induction makes a lasting and positive impression on your new hires.
+This is best done through an automated and personalised online induction software, which will ensure your well-planned, comprehensive and engaging induction makes a lasting and positive impression on your new hires.